 - Maintain a Weighted academic GPA of 3.5 or higher (maintained through enrollment).

 - Entering freshman must: a.
 Submit program application with essay b.
-Complete the Freshman Success class in the Summer session c.
+Complete the Freshman Communications class in the Summer session c.
 Enroll in the leadership course in the Fall semester d.
 Maintain strong attendance/disciplinary record.